BCDevOps/devops-platform-workshops/openshift-201/materials/quiz.md

 2\.
 Sysdig monitor... (select all that apply):

 - Can monitor your application's health
-- Can otify you of events or issues
+- Can notify you of events or issues
 - Offers urgent technical support
 - Has a dedicated rocketchat channel